France lifts COVID-19 rules on unvaccinated, mask wearing

 In hospitals and nursing homes, unvaccinated people must provide a recent negative test or proof of recent recovery to enter.

 Wearing masks are no longer required in schools, businesses and offices.
 They remain mandatory on public transportation and at hospitals and other health facilities.

-More than 92% of people age 12 and older are fully vaccinated in France, which has a population of 67 million.
+Jocelyne Muller, living near Paris, was still wearing her mask Monday in the streets of the French capital as she was just getting out of the suburban train.

+“It’s a relief” to be able to remove it “even though the mask does not bother me particularly,” she said.
+“Now we just hope that it will bring back people in the cinemas, theaters and all artistic places.”

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic